juliuszlosinski/HectorX-GameEngine-Cpp_OpenGL_PhysX/README.md

 In the right image we can see the directional light and the viewer.
 Firstly we render a fragment at point **_P_** for which we have to determine whether it is in shadow.
 To do this, we first transform point **_P_** to the **light's  coordinate space by using _T_**.
 Since point **_P_** is **now as seen from light's perspective**, its **z** coordinate **corresponds to its depth** which in this example is 0.9.
 Using point **_P_** we can also **index the depth/shadow map** to **obtain the closest visible depth from the light's perspective**, that is at point **_C_** with sampled depth of 0.4.
 Since indexing the dethp map** returns a depth smaller than depth at point** **_P_** we **canclude** that point **_P_** is in shadow.

 **SO: If z value (depth) of current transformed fragment position to light coordinate space is heigher than the value of the closet one = Current Fragment is in the shadow!**

+Shadow mapping therefore consists of two passes:
+1. Rendering the depth map/ shadow map.
+2. Rendering as normal scene and use the generated depth map to calculate whether the current/s fragments are in shadow..

+**1. Rendering the depth map/ shadow map:**

+1. g
+2. g